Public-Private Partnership News

 When could this start?
 If approved by the board and supported by parents, the pilot school could launch in summer 2026, ahead of the 2026–2027 school year.

 Will this partnership impact or change Jones High School?
-This public-private partnership will not change Jones High School, but it will impact it as more well-prepared students will feed into school, which will benefit the entire community.
+This public-private partnership will not change Jones High School, but it will impact it as more well-prepared students will attend the school, which will benefit the entire community.
+Lift Orlando currently support Jones High School Students through our EmpowerEd Program, which provides an ecosystem of support.

 More information will be available following the board meeting on October 28, 2025.